Parental control as a service

 Do you want to learn more?

-Saferize offers a way to Publishers to increase revenue by charging parents for controlling and supervising how children interact with apps.
+Saferize offers a way Publishers can increase revenue by charging parents for controlling and supervising how children interact with apps.